mfsaglam/paytrack/README.md

 With Installment Tool, managing monthly payments and installments has never been easier.
 Stay organized, stay on track, and take control of your finances with Installment Tool.

-## Installation

-\<As our app is available on the App Store, we will provide instructions on how users can download and install it from the App Store.\>

 ## App Store Link

-You can download Installment Tool from the [App Store](#) here.
+You can download Installment Tool from the [App Store](https://apps.apple.com/tr/app/installment-tool/id6502232374) here.

 ## Contributing